- Location, Evening Entertainment and Hotels

 - Attendance Options for Sponsors and Invited Guests

 RAG’s September 2018 conference will be hosted by Kenyan operator Safaricom at their headquarters in Nairobi.
-Following the enormous success of RAG Johannesburg in September 2017, we expect RAG Nairobi will attract attendees from telcos across the whole of the African continent, and to consolidate the demand for RAG to run at least one major free conference in Africa every year.
+Following the enormous success of RAG Johannesburg in September 2017, we expect RAG Nairobi will attract attendees from telcos across Africa, and to confirm the need for RAG to run at least one major free conference in Africa each year.

 As with all RAG conferences, telcos and regulators are welcome to attend for free.
 Last year RAG collaborated with MTN to organise Africa’s biggest networking and education event for telecoms risk and assurance professionals.
 With the help of Safaricom, we intend that our 2018 conference will once again bring together leading experts from Africa and beyond for an unrivalled learning experience.